Elon Musk must appear in court for calling British cave explorer ‘pedo’: judge

-A federal judge ruled this week Tesla CEO Elon Musk must stand trial for calling a British cave explorer a “pedo guy” earlier this year.
+A federal judge ruled this week Tesla CEO Elon Musk must stand trial for calling a British cave explorer a “pedo guy” last year.

 United States District Court Judge Stephen V. Wilson ruled Mr. Musk will face a jury trial on Dec.
 3rd for his attack against explorer Vernon Unsworth after rejecting Mr. Musk’s argument that it was a throwaway insult, according to The New York Times.